MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBusinessScenarioPlannerPlanConfigurationLocalization.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphPlannerPlanConfigurationLocalization>`: plannerPlanConfigurationLocalization
+`BODYPARAMETER <IMicrosoftGraphPlannerPlanConfigurationLocalization>`: plannerPlanConfigurationLocalization
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Buckets <IMicrosoftGraphPlannerPlanConfigurationBucketLocalization[]>]`: Localized names for configured buckets in the plan configuration.
     - `[ExternalBucketId <String>]`: Application-specified identifier of the bucket.
     - `[Name <String>]`: Name of the bucket.
   - `[LanguageTag <String>]`: The language code associated with the localized names in this object.
   - `[PlanTitle <String>]`: Localized title of the plan.

-BUCKETS <IMicrosoftGraphPlannerPlanConfigurationBucketLocalization\[]>: Localized names for configured buckets in the plan configuration.
+`BUCKETS <IMicrosoftGraphPlannerPlanConfigurationBucketLocalization[]>`: Localized names for configured buckets in the plan configuration.
   - `[ExternalBucketId <String>]`: Application-specified identifier of the bucket.
   - `[Name <String>]`: Name of the bucket.

-INPUTOBJECT `<IBookingsIdentity>`: Identity Parameter
+`INPUTOBJECT <IBookingsIdentity>`: Identity Parameter
   - `[BookingAppointmentId <String>]`: The unique identifier of bookingAppointment
   - `[BookingBusinessId <String>]`: The unique identifier of bookingBusiness
   - `[BookingCurrencyId <String>]`: The unique identifier of bookingCurrency
   - `[BookingCustomQuestionId <String>]`: The unique identifier of bookingCustomQuestion
-  - `[BookingCustomerBaseId <String>]`: The unique identifier of bookingCustomerBase
   - `[BookingCustomerId <String>]`: The unique identifier of bookingCustomer
   - `[BookingServiceId <String>]`: The unique identifier of bookingService
-  - `[BookingStaffMemberBaseId <String>]`: The unique identifier of bookingStaffMemberBase
   - `[BookingStaffMemberId <String>]`: The unique identifier of bookingStaffMember
   - `[BusinessScenarioId <String>]`: The unique identifier of businessScenario
   - `[BusinessScenarioTaskId <String>]`: The unique identifier of businessScenarioTask
   - `[PlannerPlanConfigurationLocalizationId <String>]`: The unique identifier of plannerPlanConfigurationLocalization

 ## RELATED LINKS